EMI-Group/evorl/docs/guide/installation.md

 ## RL Environments

-By default, `pip install evorl` will automatically install environments on `brax`.
+By default, `pip install -e .` will automatically install environments on `brax`.
 If you want to install other supported environments, you need manually install the related environment packages.
 We provide useful extras for different environments.

 ```shell
 # ===== GPU-accelerated Environments =====